 The only kind of medication that your dog needs to sleep is one that’s prescribed by a vet, a prescription that you’re not likely to get just for a little bit of nighttime noise.
 Never give your dog any kind of human medication, as these medicines are just not designed for a dog’s body.

-Instead of stopping your dog, try to deal with the barking in a different way.
+Instead of stopping your dog from barking, try to deal with the barking in a different way.
 Make your dog sleep farther away from where others sleep, put a blanket on him or her, or just play some white noise – anything you can do to minimize the sound will help.

 Should You Worry About Snoring?